 The more targeted your audience is, the higher your open rates will be.

-Make sure your email list sign-up form is clear, explaining to the user what they are signing up for, what the benefit of joining your email list is, how often will they receive and email from you.
+Make sure your email list sign-up form is clear, explaining to the user what they are signing up for, the benefit of joining your email list, and how often they will receive an email from you.

 So there, you have it.

 These are my 5 simple tactics to increase your email open rates.
-I would love to hear your experience.
+I would love to hear about your experience.
 What other tactics would you add to this list?
 What’s one thing you could improve on in your next email campaign?
-Let me know by leaving a comment below.